 Symptoms of Colorectal Cancer

 Many people who are diagnosed with colon cancer do not experience any symptoms.
-Preventative screening measures are often able to diagnose and treat colorectal cancer before the disease advances and symptoms become present.
+Preventative screening measures are often able to diagnose and treat colorectal cancer before the disease advances and colon cancer symptoms become present.

 If symptoms do occur from colorectal cancer, they may include: